tozny/e3db-go/README.md

 $ go get github.com/tozny/e3db-go/v2
 ```

+Note that prior to go version 1.14, modules are non-standard and require setting GOMODULE11=on.

 ## Registering a client

-Register an account with [InnoVault](https://innovault.io) to get started.
+Get an API key by [registring a free account](https://dashboard.tozny.com/register) to get started.
 From the Admin Console you can create clients directly (and grab their credentials from the console) or create registration tokens to dynamically create clients with `e3db.RegisterClient()`.
 Clients registered from within the console will automatically back their credentials up to your account.
 Clients created dynamically via the SDK can _optionally_ back their credentials up to your account.

-For a more complete walkthrough, see [`/registration_example/registration.go`](https://github.com/tozny/e3db-go/blob/master/registration_example/registration.go).
+For a more complete walkthrough, see [`/example_registration_test.go`](https://github.com/tozny/e3db-go/blob/master/example_registration_test.go).

 ### Without Credential Backup